 Performing Shakespeare – embodying heightened text (for advanced acting students)

-Audition Techniques – preparing students for “real world” auditions as well as graduate school interviews and auditions
+Audition Techniques – preparing students for “real world” auditions as well as graduate school interviews

 The Alexander Technique – this course is designed to help students breathe, speak, and move with greater ease and freedom